amrangry/iStarWars/README.md

 <summary><strong>MIT License</strong></summary>
 <p>
 iStarWars is distributed under the MIT License.
-For more information, see the [LICENSE](https://github.com/amrangry/iStarWars/blob/master/LICENSE) file.
+For more information, see the <a href="https://github.com/amrangry/iStarWars/blob/master/LICENSE" target="_blank">LICENSE</a> file.

 &copy; 2025 Amr Elghadban
 All rights reserved.
 </p>
 </details>